colomboluke/bracket-maker/src/Brainstorm.md

-On a scale of 1-3, how much would you want this feature?
-- Choosing images for each Team
-- Choosing colors for each Team
+Things to get people's thoughts on:
-- Choosing images for each Voter
+- Displaying images for Teams in the bracket
-- Choosing colors for each Voter
+- Displaying images/icons for Voters
 - 'Reset votes' button in voting screen
   - Yes from maya
 - When hovering over a matchup, have the colors change depending on if its playable/placeholder/future match